dylanfrankcom/GPU-Identifier/README.md

     <img src="https://dylanfrank.com/images/projects/gpu-identifier/hero.png" alt="GPU Identifier" width="80%">
 </p>

-## Download

-GPU Identifier is available for free on the Mac App Store.
-If you prefer, the application can also be downloaded and compiled from source.

 ## Compatibility
 * GPU Identifier is compatible with macOS 10.15 or later.
 * Not currently optimized for Apple Silicon as these machines do not have dual-graphics.